tsmith512/tsmithcreative/_posts/2017-04-20-building-travelogue.md

 In 2015, I tracked our trip with a [terrible pile of PHP scripts\*][ORIGINAL] created in great haste before we left.
 After the trip, I left the service running and continued to improve it.
-Over time, I've built it into a Silex application with MySQL for data storage and a [set of API endpoints][API] which exposes location history data and [GeoJSON][GJ].
+Over time, I've built it into a [Silex][SILEX] application with MySQL for data storage and a [set of API endpoints][API] which exposes location history data and [GeoJSON][GJ].